Appreciative Inquiry (AI) is a transformative approach that focuses on leveraging an organization’s strengths rather than fixing its weaknesses.

 It boosts morale and motivation by focusing on strengths and successes.

-AI enhances collaboration and trust among team members by involving them in the process of change.
+AI enhances collaboration and trust among team members by involving them in the change process.

 AI also promotes creativity and innovation by encouraging people to envision their ideal future and find ways to achieve it.